Font Pairing Tool

 Consider Readability

 Always prioritize readability, especially for body text.
 Test your font pairings at different sizes and on various devices.
-What looks good on desktop might not work on mobile.

 Match the Mood